fabricemlili/fabricemlili/README.md

 1️⃣ Proficiency in Python and machine learning.

-2️⃣ Experience in data processing, anomaly detection, and cloud-based solutions.
+2️⃣ Experience in data preprocessing and anomaly detection.

+3️⃣ Familiarity with cloud-based Solution/IaaS (Azure, GCP, AWS).

-3️⃣ Qualifications in project status communication, text generation, and web scraping.
+4️⃣ Proven ability in text generation and web scraping.

-4️⃣ Strong problem-solving skills.
+5️⃣ Ability to use tools as Airflow, Kubernetes, Docker, Spark, Kafka.

-5️⃣ Multilingual abilities (French, English, Spanish) and a global perspective.
+6️⃣ Multilingual abilities (French, English, Spanish) and a global perspective.

+7️⃣ Qualifications in project status communication and strong problem-solving skills.

 I am excited to connect with professionals and organizations that value innovation, diversity, and continuous growth.
 Let's discuss how I can contribute to your team and work together on impactful projects.